Oponn-1/humancentered_hw2/README.md

 # Focus of Analysis
 To this end, I focus on the question of whether male and female annotators have different words which they frequently find either toxic or aggressive.
 Any disparity would indicate situational bias in the data which could be troublesome for an ML model.

-All analysis and further explanation are in the jupyter notebook.
+All analysis and further explanation are in the jupyter notebook inside the data-512-a2 folder.

 # Referenced Materials
-[Wiki Data on Figshare](https://figshare.com/projects/Wikipedia_Talk/16731) [Detox Wiki Page](https://meta.wikimedia.org/wiki/Research:Detox) [Perspective API](https://github.com/conversationai/perspectiveapi/blob/master/2-api/methods.md)
+[Wiki Data on Figshare](https://figshare.com/projects/Wikipedia_Talk/16731)

+[Detox Wiki Page](https://meta.wikimedia.org/wiki/Research:Detox)

+[Perspective API](https://github.com/conversationai/perspectiveapi/blob/master/2-api/methods.md)